patoroco/doorkeeper/README.md

 ## prepare your artifacts ##
 ############################

-- name: Doorman open
+- name: Doorkeeper open
-  uses: patoroco/doorman@master
+  uses: patoroco/doorkeeper@master
   with:
     digitaloceanToken: ${{ secrets.DO_TOKEN }}
     firewallName: "name_of_the_firewall"